Tartu County: Government

 On February 2, 2006, Esta Tamm was appointed Tartu County Governor.
 She assumed office February 15, 2006.

-The County Government manages the operations of and provides support services to the County Governor; prepares draft documents required by the County Governor; manages and controls the execution of orders of the County Governor; manages the preparation of draft budgets of state agencies administered by the County Government, and controls adherence to the budgets; manages relations of the County Governor with government agencies and local government agencies.
+The County Government managed the operations of and provides support services to the County Governor; prepared draft documents required by the County Governor; managed and controlled the execution of orders of the County Governor; managed the preparation of draft budgets of state agencies administered by the County Government, and controlled adherence to the budgets; managed relations of the County Governor with government agencies and local government agencies.

 Municipalities

 The county is subdivided into municipalities.
 As of 2017, there is 1 urban municipality (linn – "town") and 7 rural municipalities (vald) in Tartu County.